-The Department of Children and Families, in consultation with the Department of Health, will be required to develop, distribute to obstetrical providers in the State, and update on at least a biennial basis: 1) a screening tool or sample screening questionnaire, which is to be used by obstetrical providers in conducting the domestic violence screenings required by the bill; and 2) a list identifying all of the domestic violence victim resources and services that are available in the State, in each region of the State.
+The Department of Children and Families, in consultation with the Department of Health, will be required to develop, distribute to obstetrical providers in the State, and update on at least a biennial basis: 1) a screening tool or sample screening questionnaire, which reflects the most up-to-date standards for domestic violence screening, and which is to be used by obstetrical providers in conducting the domestic violence screenings required by the bill; and 2) a list identifying all of the resources and services that are available in the State, and in each region of the State, to assist and protect victims of domestic violence.

-Whenever an obstetrical provider finds, pursuant to a domestic violence screening, and any other health care professional documents, in a patient's medical record, any evidence or findings of domestic violence, the obstetrical provider or other health care professional will be required, during the same visit, to have the patient reapprove the list of persons who are authorized to obtain a copy of the patient's medical record in accordance with the provisions of the "Health Insurance Portability and Accountability Act" (HIPAA), Pub.L.104-191, and the federal health privacy rule set forth at 45 CFR Parts 160 and 164.
-If the alleged perpetrator of the domestic violence was previously authorized by the patient to obtain a copy of the patient's medical record, the obstetrical provider or other health care professional documenting the domestic violence will be required to advice the patient that the patient may remove the alleged perpetrator from the list of persons who are authorized to receive copies of the medical record going forward.
+Whenever an obstetrical provider finds, pursuant to a domestic violence screening, that a patient is or may be a victim of domestic violence, and whenever any other health care professional documents, in a patient's medical record, any evidence or findings of domestic violence, the obstetrical provider or other health care professional will be required, during the same visit in which the domestic violence is documented, to have the patient reapprove the list of persons who are authorized to obtain a copy of the patient's medical record in accordance with the provisions of the "Health Insurance Portability and Accountability Act" (HIPAA), Pub.L.104-191, and the federal health privacy rule set forth at 45 CFR Parts 160 and 164.
+If the alleged perpetrator of the domestic violence was previously authorized by the patient to obtain a copy of the patient's medical record, the obstetrical provider or other health care professional documenting the domestic violence will be required to advise the patient that the patient may remove the alleged perpetrator from the list of persons who are authorized to receive copies of the medical record going forward.